lequanphat/graphql-typeorm-nestjs/README.md

-# Basic GraphQL and TypeORM in NestJS
+### Basic GraphQL and TypeORM in NestJS

+- Using basic GraphQL
+  - ApoloServer (NestJS)
+  - ApoloClient (ReactJS)
+- Using basic TypeORM (MySQL)
+- OAuth with Firebase
+- Using Ant Design for Front-end